MRtrix3/mrtrix3/docs/getting_started/commands/mrregister.rst

 FOD registration (with apodised point spread reorientation) will be performed by default if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (e.g. 6, 15, 28 etc).
 The -no_reorientation option can be used to force reorientation off if required.

 Non-linear registration computes warps to map from both image1->image2 and image2->image1.
 Similar to Avants (2008) Med Image Anal.
 12(1): 26–41, both the image1 and image2 are warped towards a 'middle space'.
-Warps are saved in a single 5D file, with the 5th dimension defining the warp type.
-See here for more details (TODO).
-By default the affine transformation will be saved in the warp image header (use mrinfo to view).
-To save the affine transform separately as a text file, use the -affine option.
+Warps are saved in a single 5D file, with the 5th dimension defining the warp type.By default the affine transformation will be saved in the warp image header (use mrinfo to view)

 Options
 -------